reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ![Navigate between interactions and commits](../images/blog/introducing-the-react-profiler/navigate-between-interactions-and-commits.gif)

-The tracking API is still new and we will cover it in more detail in a future blog post.
+The tracing API is still new and we will cover it in more detail in a future blog post.

 ## Troubleshooting